groupultra/sdk-public/projects/demo/DemoTutorial.md

         await self.create_message(channel_id, txt, recipients, sender=talker)
 ```

 On startup MoobiusService populates self.channels() with a list of band_id values.
-It searches over all the channels and selects those for which service_id == self.service_id.
+It searches over all the channels and selects those for which service_id == self.client_id.

 Each band is a **MoobiusStorage** object as described earlier.